dimmykar/microsh/README.md

 User configurations file `microsh_user_config.h` is used to overwrite default configuration values defined in `microsh_config.h` file without overwrite the file.

-If you prefer to avoid using user configurations file, application must define a global symbol `MICROSH_IGNORE_USER_OPTS` and `MICRORL_IGNORE_USER_OPTS`, visible across entire application.
+If you prefer to avoid using user configurations file, application must define a global symbol `MICROSH_IGNORE_USER_CONFIGS` and `MICRORL_IGNORE_USER_CONFIGS`, visible across entire application.
 This can be achieved with `-D` compiler option.

 ## Minimal example